MCP Server Quick Start Tutorial

 - Copy the URL to use for a client connection.

-You can connect to it using SnapLogic's MCP Client Snap Pack, external AI platforms such as Claude Desktop, or 3rd-party API testing tools.
+You can connect using SnapLogic's MCP Client Snap Pack, external AI platforms such as Claude Desktop, or 3rd-party API testing tools.

-The following image shows the connection via Postman:
+The following image shows a connection via Postman:

 | Label | Description |